How Underinsurance Quietly Destroys Long-Term Wealth

 • Larger wealth at risk

-How to Identify Underinsurance Early
+How to Spot Underinsurance Early

 Ask yourself:

-Key principles:
+Key strategies:

-Insurance is not an expense.
+Remember: Insurance is not an expense—it’s a defensive investment.

-People focus intensely on:
+People focus on:

 • Returns